beylsp/rpi-uboot/README.md

 2. Build U-Boot:
     `make -j8`

-   If you need to use a cross compiler other than the default (`arm-linux-gnueabi-`), just pass it to the make command.
-E.g.:
+   If you need to use a cross compilation toolchain other than the default (`arm-linux-gnueabi-`), just pass it to the make command:
     `make CROSS_COMPILE=arm-linux-gnueabihf- -j8`

 3. Done!